talkable/talkable-docs/source/advanced_features/params_encryption.rst

-.. _advanced_features/email_encryption:
+.. _advanced_features/params_encryption:
 .. include:: /partials/common.rst

 .. meta::
    :description: It is possible to encrypt Advocate and Friend emails on back-end if you want to provide additional security.

-Email Encryption
+Params Encryption
 ================

-For additional security, it is possible to encrypt Advocate and Friend emails on back-end.
+For additional security, it is possible to encrypt Advocate emails, Friend emails and :ref:`Custom User Data <advanced_features/passing_custom_data>` on back-end.
 This can be done by using 2048-bit key `Talkable Public Key`_.
-So, instead of sending email addresses in plain text, you can send them encrypted.
+So, instead of sending params in plain text, you can send them encrypted.

 Passing email as a GET parameter to Standalone Campaign
 -------------------------------------------------------